 ﴾62﴿ Yahlifoona billaahi lakum liyurdookum wallaahu wa Rasooluhoo ahaqqu ai yurdoohu in kaanoo mu'mineen

-﴾62﴿ They swear by Allah Almighty for you that they will please you, and Allah Almighty and His Messenger, may Allah bless him and grant him peace, deserve that they should please them, if they are believers
+﴾62﴿ They swear by Allah to you in order to please you, but Allah and His Messenger (may Allah bless him and give him peace) are more deserving that they should please Him, if they are believers.

 [61] This is a warning to the hypocrites, and it mentions two of their reprehensible traits.